-MBRF publishes scientific books on renewable energy, global warming, and climate change
+MBRF Publishes Scientific Books On Renewable Energy, Global Warming, And Climate Change

-(MENAFN- Orient Planet Group) Dubai, UAE, 6 January 2025- As part of the outputs of the Dubai International Program for Writing (DIPW), an initiative undertaken by the Mohammed bin Rashid Al Maktoum Knowledge Foundation (MBRF), a new collection of scientific books has been published by the program in Arabic.
-The books were prepared by Macao Group Publishing’s scientific team and were later translated into Arabic under the supervision of Dr. Ghanim Al Samarrai.
+(MENAFN- Mid-East Info) As part of the outputs of the Dubai International Program for Writing (DIPW), an initiative undertaken by the Mohammed bin Rashid Al Maktoum Knowledge Foundation (MBRF), a new collection of scientific books has been published by the program in Arabic.
+The books were prepared by Macao Group Publishing's scientific team and were later translated into Arabic under the supervision of Dr. Ghanim Al Samarrai.

 The collection also includes Mariam Mahmoud Saad's Arabic translation of the book 'Global Warming and Biodiversity.'
 It covers biodiversity on Earth and showcases the importance of maintaining ecological stability and overall global health.
 Meanwhile, climate change poses a significant threat to biodiversity.
 With rising global temperatures, plants and animals confront tremendous hurdles in adjusting to rapid ecosystem changes.
 These changes include rising temperatures, shifting rainfall patterns and breeding seasons, and fewer interactions between animals and plants.
 These factors lead to the endangerment of various species.
 It is estimated that a temperature increase of more than 3.5 degrees Celsius on Earth might result in the extinction of over 70 percent of known species.
 This highlights the need for immediate action to conserve biodiversity and ecosystems from the negative effects of climate change.